AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/Angular/readme.md

 Create an SdsStream
 -----------------

-A SdsStream stores an ordered series of events.
+An SdsStream stores an ordered series of events.
 To create a SdsStream instance, you simply provide an Id, assign it a type, and submit it to the SDS service.
 The value of the ``TypeId`` property is the value of the SdsType ``Id`` property.
 The ``SdsStream`` object of SdsClient is